Cross Cultural Training

 Each business sector has a way of working which is unique to that industry.
 A detailed pre-course assessment will determine the objectives of those on the course as well as sector-specific issues.
 This then forms the basis for a course programme focused on developing appropriate behaviours, language and ways of working.
 A generic off–the–shelf cultural training course benefits few people.

-And don’t forget the partners and children: secondments abroad fail generally when it’s a family member that is struggling to understand cultural differences.
+Above all, don’t forget the partners and children: secondments abroad fail generally when it’s a family member that is struggling to understand cultural differences.

-Our Cross Cultural Training Processes
+Our Cross Cultural Training Process

 Cross Cultural Training Regions

 Recent areas of the world for which we’ve delivered a cross cultural training programme.

 UK, USA, Dubai, Germany, South Africa, Japan, France, Belgium, Mexico, Sweden, Thailand, Vietnam